liferay/liferay-docs/en/developer/frameworks/articles/cache-configuration/01-cache-configuration-intro.markdown

 | Non-paginated lists of entity instances matching query parameters.  | `PREFIX + ENTITY_IMPL_CLASS_NAME + ".List2"` | `com.liferay.portal.kernel.dao.orm.FinderCache.com.liferay.portal.model.impl.ClassNameImpl.List2` |

-Now that you have a basic understanding of cache in Liferay, continue with overriding existing cache configuration or caching custom data.
+Now that you have a basic understanding of cache in Liferay, continue with overriding an existing cache configuration or caching custom data.